 On the way back to Kaanapali Beach, we had a tasty barbecue lunch while taking in the views of Molokai, Lana’i and of course Maui.

 We chose to go snorkeling with Teralani because they are one of the few companies that we found that goes out to Honolua Bay.
-Additionally as Costco members, we were able to get a great deal of $99.99 for a tour that normally costs over $138.
-I’m not sure how much longer the deal will be available, but here’s a link to the current deal.
+Additionally at the time, as Costco members, we were able to get a great deal.

 Overall, we were very pleased with the service and snorkel experience with Teralani.